Boa imperator: Hunting and diet

 Boa imperator, like other Boa species, are crepuscular ambush predators.
 They use constriction as the primary means of incapacitating their prey.

 Captivity

 Boa imperator is one of the most common snakes kept in captivity; this is mainly due to their calm dispositions, impressive size potential and variety of color and pattern choices.
-Captive common boas often tolerate being handled for extended periods.
-Captive Boa imperator are generally fed pre-killed rodents in an attempt to reduce damage to the specimen from the prey and for the sake of being more humane.
+Captive common boas also often tolerate being handled for extended periods.
+Captive B. imperator are generally fed frozen, thawed, pre-killed rodents or chicks—depending on the size of the snake in question—in an effort to avoid exposing the snake to potential injury or infection from a live prey animal.
+While some handlers and keepers may prefer to offer live prey, under careful supervision, any live rodent or bird could potentially fight-back and injure the snake, if not subdued quickly.
+Furthermore, live prey, rather than frozen, carries the risk of internal parasites being transferred to the snake upon digestion.
+In addition to these health and safety concerns, frozen and thawed prey is also considered to be more ethical and humane for the prey animal itself.